MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-pemar.md

 ---

-# Get started with PemaR function in Microsoft R
+# Get started with PemaR function in MMachine Learning Server

 ## Overview